maphew/zadam-trilium-wiki/Kubernetes-server-installation.md

 # Root privileges

-Trilium docker container needs to be run with root privileges, while Kubernetes by default runs containers under unprivileged users.
-You will have to [configure this in Deployment descriptor](https://dev.to/techworld_with_nana/run-pod-with-root-privileges-41n9).
+Trilium docker container needs to be run with root privileges.
+The node process inside the container will be started with reduced privileges (uid 1000) after some initialization logic.
+Make sure that you don't use a security context which changes the user id.

+The docker image will also fix the permissions of /home/node so you don't have to use an init container.

 # Helm Install